Pigeon Forge Attractions

 Dollywood – There is plenty of entertainment here for all ages… over 40 live shows daily, rides, attractions, and more than 25 craft showcases.
 Evenings are filled with dazzling performances by popular artists for an additional cost.
 For tickets or information call (865) 428-9488

 The Comedy Barn – America’s funniest family variety show!
-We feature nationally known comedians, magicians, jugglers and “Arnold the Mind Reading Pig”!
-Reservations suggested and Kids are free!
-(865) 428-5222
+We feature nationally known comedians, magicians, and jugglers.
+You’ll laugh until you can’t laugh any more.
+Reservations suggested (865) 428-5222

 Titanic Museum Attraction –The World’s Largest Permanent Titanic Museum Attraction in Pigeon Forge, TN (800) 381-7670